chrmei/heartbeat_classification/README.md

 For detailed notebook documentation, see [notebooks/README.md](notebooks/README.md).

 **Archived Notebooks:**
-Development notebooks from earlier iterations are preserved in `notebooks/archive/` for reference:
+Development notebooks from earlier iterations are preserved in `notebooks/archive/` for reference
-- `archive/christian/`: Early development notebooks
-- `archive/julia/`: Alternative approaches and experiments

 ## Features & Capabilities